-Phoolon ki Holi or Holi with Flowers is an awe-inspiring one day festival celebrated some days before HOLI in Bankey Bihari Temple, Mathura.
-It is a belief that the idea to celebrate this unique Holi was acclaimed from Braj region near to Mathura whereabouts and is now followed and admired by many religious communities and the states.
-Phoolon ki Holi or Holi with Flowers is an awe-inspiring one day festival celebrated some days before HOLI in Bankey Bihari Temple, Mathura.
-Phoolon ki Holi (Holi Ekadashi) date: 6th March,2020
+Phoolon ki Holi or Holi with Flowers is an awe-inspiring one-day festival celebrated some days before HOLI in Bankey Bihari Temple, Mathura.
+It is a belief that the idea to celebrate this unique Holi was acclaimed from the Braj region near to Mathura’s whereabouts and is now followed and admired by many religious communities and the states.
+Phoolon ki Holi or Holi with Flowers is an awe-inspiring one-day festival celebrated some days before HOLI in Bankey Bihari Temple, Mathura.
+Phoolon ki Holi (Holi Ekadashi) date: Thursday, 25 March 2021

 Read Also: Why Rang Panchami is celebrated?

 Holi ushers in the vividly colorful, blooming and greenest season- Spring and was first originated as an agricultural festival.
 Traditionally the colors used in Holi, better known as Gulal or Abeer came from flowers, herbs of tesu’ or ‘palash’ tree which in the hot climate of India tend to produce bright natural dyes/hues.
 Mathura is prominent among devotees and local people as Lord- Krishna’s birth land and Radha-Krishna’s sumptuous temples.
 Visitors come a long way to enjoy the taste of traditional sweet Thandai and to observe the special Holi Celebration in each corner of it.